confluentinc/cp-docker-images/docs/installation/clustered-deployment.rst

         Mode: leader
         Mode: follower

 #.
-Now that |zk| is up and running, we can fire up a three node Kafka cluster.
+Now that |zk| is up and running, you can fire up a three node Kafka cluster.

    .. codewithvars:: bash